Stormpegy/LeonardoSDVX-Shield/README.md

 Very cheap, Can be found for as cheap as $1USD for 10pcs 40pin online.

-x9 JST-XH 4 Pin style straight THT connectors (Ensure you get straight through hole, you will likely struggle if you get right angle or smd)
+x9 JST-XH 4 Pin style straight THT connectors (Ensure you get straight through hole, you will ~~likely~~ definitely struggle if you get right angle or smd)

-These XH connectors can be found as sets with cables as well, It's recommend to get 25-30cm wires if you get a set.
+These XH connectors can be found as sets with cables as well, It's recommend to get 25-35cm wires if you get a set.
 JST brand is not important, Just ensure they are XH style spacing (2.5mm/2.54mm)

 Crimps, Buttons, Leonardo and all the other parts to build a controller are also required but this just covers the parts for this shield, reference the cons&stuff for a great guide on making your own controller.